0xshey/cover-letter-architect/README.md

 ## 2. Current Product

-The current version is a fully functional web application featuring:
+The current version (v1.0.0) is a fully functional web application featuring:

 - **Block Library**: Save and manage modular snippets (Experience, Education, Projects, etc.).
+- **Rich Text Editor**: Use the new clean, auto-formatting editor for writing your Resume experiences and Project descriptions.
+- **Resume Management**: A dedicated section to manage your resume data (Education, Experience, Projects, Volunteer work).
 - **Target Context**: Quick fields for Company and Role details to ground the AI generation.
 - **AI Assembler**: Integration with Google Gemini (1.5 Flash, 2.0 Flash Exp, etc.) to draft letters.
 - **Live Preview**: Real-time Markdown rendering with specific highlighting for content derived from your personal blocks.
 - **Suggestions Mode**: Interactive highlighting of "weak phrases" in your draft with AI-driven improvement suggestions.
 - **Markdown Export**: One-click download of your letter with proper date/company naming conventions.
+- **Secure Authentication**: User accounts managed securely via Supabase Auth (Google OAuth).
-- **Modern Polish**: Responsive UI with automated dark mode support and Radix UI primitives.
+- **Modern Polish**: Responsive UI with automated dark mode support and a premium aesthetic using Radix UI & Tailwind CSS.

 ## 3. How to Clone & Run